radixdlt/official-examples/step-by-step/10-gumball-machine-front-end/README.md

     committedDetails.transaction.affected_global_entities[4];
   ```

-- Querying the ledger state of our Gumball Machine component to track several
+- Querying the ledger state of our Gumball Machine component to track price,
-  different values:
+  number of gumballs and earnings:

   ```javascript
   async function fetchAndShowGumballMachineState() {